St. Johann im Pongau District

 The Bezirk St. Johann im Pongau is an administrative district (Bezirk) in the federal state of Salzburg, Austria, and congruent with the Pongau region.

-Area of the district is 1,755.37 km^{2}, with a population of 77,872 (May 15, 2001), and population density 44 persons per km^{2}.
+Area of the district is 1,755.37 km^{2}, with a population of 77,872 (May 15, 2001), and population density 44 people per km^{2}.
 Administrative center of the district is St. Johann im Pongau.

 Administrative divisions

 The district is divided into 25 municipalities, three of them are towns, and seven of them are market towns.